Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: UCQ Classification Based on VUTD

 \subsection{Completeness for Binary Relations}

 Following the previous section, it is left to handle the case that all difficult structures in $Q_1$ are provided by $Q_2$.
-We start with the case where the difficult CQ contains only binary relations, and we show that, if the UCQ is not covered by \autoref{lemma:original-apply}, then the union is necessarily in $\DelayClin$.
-Recall if a UCQ has a free-connex union extension, then it is in $\DelayClin$.
+For exposition purposes, we start with the case where the difficult CQ contains only binary relations, and we show that, in this case, if the UCQ is not covered by \autoref{lemma:original-apply}, then the query necessarily has a union extension.
+We then conclude that, when considering such UCQs with binary relations, union extensions exactly capture $\DelayClin$, assuming the \UTD{} hypothesis.
+Since the main result of this section is generalized in the next section to relations of all arities, the proofs are excluded from the paper body, and they appear in \autoref{sec:binary-proof}.

+Recall that if a UCQ has a free-connex union extension, then it is in $\DelayClin$.
 We define a process of generating a union extension of a difficult CQ by repeatedly adding virtual atoms that correspond to difficult structures (thus eliminating the difficult structures).

 \begin{defi} Let $Q = Q_1 \cup Q_2$ be a union of a difficult CQ $Q_1$ and a free-connex CQ $Q_2$.
-We define a \emph{resolution step} over $Q$: if there is a difficult structure in $Q_1$ with variables~$V$, and $V$ is provided by $Q_2$, extend $Q_1$ with a new atom with the variables $V$. \emph{Resolving} the UCQ $Q$ is applying resolution steps to $Q_1$ until it is no longer possible.
+We define a \emph{resolution step} over $Q$: if there is a difficult structure in $Q_1$ with variables~$V$, and $V$ is provided by $Q_2$, extend $Q_1$ with a new atom with the variables $V$. \emph{Resolving} the UCQ $Q$ means applying resolution steps to $Q_1$ until it is no longer possible.
 We denote the resulting UCQ by $Q^+$, and we say that $Q^+$ is \emph{resolved}. \end{defi}

-Note that resolution describes a special case of union extensions.
+Note that resolution describes a special case of union extensions, and that several resolution steps may be required in case $Q_1$ contains several difficult structures or in case a resolution step introduces a new difficult structure.
 We can show that for binary relations, when all variables that participate in difficult structures are provided, the resolution process given in \autoref{def:resolution} results in a free-connex CQ.

-\begin{lem} Let $Q=Q_1\cup Q_2$ where $Q_1$ is difficult and comprises of binary atoms, $Q_2$ is free-connex, and $Q_2$ provides all difficult structures in $Q_1$.
+\begin{lem} Let $Q=Q_1\cup Q_2$ where $Q_1$ is difficult and consists of binary atoms, $Q_2$ is free-connex, and $Q_2$ provides all difficult structures in $Q_1$.
 Then the resolved $Q_1^+$ is free-connex. \end{lem}

 By combining \autoref{lemma:binary-free-connex} with \autoref{lemma:original-apply} and the Reduction Lemma, we get that free-connex union extensions capture all UCQs in $\DelayClin$ that contain one free-connex CQ and one difficult CQ when the relations are binary.